Performance of the Endcap Time-of-Flight detector in the STAR beam-energy scan

 Both sides of the readout strips are connected to the front-end cards which sit close to the detector inside the module box.
 Each PADI FEE card contains four, 8-channel PADI-X preamplifier and discriminator ASICs \cite{Ciobanu:2021qlz}.
-PADI sends LVDS signals via twisted-pair cables and a feed-through PCB to the GET4 time-to-digital (TDC) ASIC \cite{Deppe:2009rpa}.
+The PADI sends LVDS signals via twisted-pair cables and a feed-through PCB to the GET4 time-to-digital (TDC) ASIC \cite{Deppe:2009rpa}.
 The GET4 records the arrival time and the time over threshold.
 The time over threshold is used to correct the arrival time for rise-time effects, a process known as slewing or time-walk correction.
 Each GET4 FEE card contains eight, 4-channel GET4 ASICs and sits in a crate mounted directly to the end of the module box.
 Six GET4 FEE cards are plugged into one module.
 The digitized information of the 24 input links (3 GET4 FEE cards with 8 GET4 ASICs each) is collected and serialized in the read-out-board (ROB).
 The ROB uses the CERN GBTx ASIC and sends the data via optical fiber to the FPGA based AFCK board.
 For one module, 2 ROBs are needed, one for each end of the 96 read-out strips.
 To keep the system synchronized, the ROBs are supplied with a phase-stable clock of 40 MHz locked to the STAR bTOF clock.